nathanmbicho/nathanmbicho/README.md

 - 👋 Hi, I’m Nathan Mbicho
 - 👀 an experienced Golang Developer doing much
-- ✨ Rugby Fun, Music and God first
+- ✨ Rugby Fun, Music and Adventurous

 <!---
 nathanmbicho/nathanmbicho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.